poricf/poricf/README.md

 ### **I am Fahmi Dinsefa**
 #### Software Engineer | Mobile Developer | AI and Machine Learning Enthusiast

-- 🔭 I’m currently working on a **Generative AI** project with my talented teammates.
 - 🌱 I’m expanding my skills through the **A2SV (African to Silicon Valley) SE Program**, sharpening my problem-solving and software engineering expertise.
 - 👯 I’m eager to collaborate on exciting **open-source projects**, AI innovations, or **mobile app development**—especially with **Flutter**!
 - 🤔 I’m always open to learning and welcome help from the community to grow and improve.